theruknology/neural-network/README.md

 # neural-network
-Peace was never an option.
-Implementing neural network from scratch
+🕊️ _peace was never an option_ Implementing neural network from scratch